Most Stunning Scenic Spots of Japan

 Japan is a beautifully unique country with an endless number of scenic views.
-The sceneries in Japan range from the serene landscapes of Mt.
-Fuji to the ever-impressive light show of Tokyo at night.
+The sceneries in Japan range from Mt.
+Fuji’s serene landscapes to the ever-impressive light show of Tokyo at night.

-One of the first places most people think of when talking about scenic views in Japan is Mt.
+One of the first places most people think of when talking about Japan’s scenic views is Mt.
 Fuji.
-Its majestic beauty makes it the focal point in any landscape luckily enough to contain it.
+Its majestic beauty makes it the focal point in any landscape, luckily enough to contain it.

 Viewing the mountain is best done from a distance on a clear day.
-Finding a clear day, however, can sometimes prove to be a difficult task because the mountain is often hidden by cloud cover.
+However, finding a clear day can sometimes prove to be a difficult task because the mountain is often hidden by cloud cover.

 Cherry Trees in Bloom

 Anyone who has witnessed Japan’s cherry trees in full blossom can probably understand why flower-viewing parties date back to at least the third century AD.

 From there, the cherry blossom front moves throughout the country, reaching Tokyo around the end of March or beginning of April.
 The blossoms then continue to move north until arriving in Hokkaido after a few weeks.